Is Money Invested in Stocks Taxable?

 – **Stock bonuses:** Stock bonuses, which are shares of stock given to employees as compensation, are taxable as ordinary income.

-Read more Why invest money in stock market
+Read more How to invest in pet care stock

 ### Tax Strategies for Stocks